spruceid/rebase/js/rebase-client/README.md

 client = new Client(instructionsUrl, statementUrl, jwtUrl, ldUrl);
 ```

-All of the following (and more!) would be invalid.
+All of the following (and more) would be invalid.
 ```JavaScript
 client = new Client();
 client = new Client(null, null);